casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Batch Burning Tokens

-The following command will invoke the `batch_burn` entry point on your instance of CEP-85, directing it to burn the given amount of several token IDs at the owner address.
+The following command will invoke the `batch_burn` entrypoint on your instance of CEP-85, directing it to burn the given amount of several token IDs at the owner address.
 The account sending this deploy must be on the `burner_list`.

 ```json